Formation of brine channels in sea-ice: Comparison with experiments

-To compare with the experiments we suggest three types of comparisons: (i) morphology, (ii) per\-col\-ation thre\-shold and (iii) structure size where our model describes realistic parameters.
+Concerning the experiments we suggest three types of comparisons: (i) morphology, (ii) per\-col\-ation thre\-shold and (iii) structure size where our model describes realistic parameters.
 We will start with the morphology.
 For the web of brine channels one observes different textures for instance granular ice, columnar-granular structures or plate ice.
 Fig. \ref{comp}(b) shows a measurement yielding granular texture \cite{Wei} without prevalent orientation.
-In figure \ref{comp}(c) we have chosen the best fit of the former Turing-model \cite{KMG09} to the structure.
-If we compare the simulation according to the here presented phase field model in Fig. \ref{comp}(d) the texture of the cast of brine channels is better described by the phase-field model than by the Turing image.
-Please note that the three parameters of the Turing model had been adjusted to fit the structure as best as possible.
-Here with the phase-field model we have chosen parameters according to the thermodynamic properties of water and have obtained the structure as a consequence of these parameters.
+In figure \ref{comp}(c) we have chosen the best fit of the former Turing-model \cite{KMG09} to the structure size.
+If we compare with the simulation of our phase-field model in Fig. \ref{comp}(d), the texture of the cast of brine channels seems to be better described by our present model than by the Turing model.
+Though the absolute size is not so much different, the three parameters of the Turing model had been adjusted to fit the structure as best as possible.
+Here, with the phase-field model, we have chosen parameters according to the thermodynamic properties of water and have obtained the structure as a consequence of these parameters.